lingpy/lingpy/README.md

 Other relevant work related to the development of the library and research using it, include:

-* List, J. M. Forthcoming.
-Sequence comparison in historical linguistics.
-PhD dissertation, University of Düsseldorf.
+* List, J. M. 2014.
+[Sequence comparison in historical linguistics](http://sequencecomparison.github.io).
+Düsseldorf University Press: Düsseldorf.
 * List, J. M. 2012a.
 Multiple sequence alignment in historical linguistics: a sound class based approach.
 In Proceedings of Console IXX.
 * List, J. M. 2012b.
 SCA: Phonetic alignment based on sound classes.
 In New Directions in logic, language, and computation.
 Slavkovik, M. and D Lassiter (Eds.).
 Springer.
 * Prokic, J. and S. Moran.
 2012.
 Black box approaches to genealogical classification and their shortcomings.
 To appear in Comparing Approaches to Measuring Linguistic Differences, Lars Borin and Anju Saxena (eds).
 Mouton De Gruyter.